loveencounterflow/datamill/README.md

 > NOTE discuss arrangements where this restriction may be relaxed, e.g. when all DB actions are restricted
 > to the instantiation stage of a regular stream transform.

+## Repetition

+## Reprise

+## Stamping

+> i.e. decommissioning of rows

+## Row Insertion

+> two ways, 'locally' by `recede deepen d`, non-locally by finding the successor of the current line's
+> predecessor with same prefix.

+## Realms (RLM)

+A 'domain' of processing in the sense that when running a group of phases over a document, typically only rows belonging to a given, single realm are considered.
+The initial realm of a document that has just been read in By MKTS Mirage is named `input`.
+A new realm is created for a specific purpose (e.g. an output format) by copying (a subset of unstamped) rows from an existing domain.

+For example, assume that a file has been read into RLM `input` and processed to a certain degree, and that one wants to produce an HTML page from it.
+Turning a preprocessed line into HTML entails interpolating suitable tags into the source, so one has to modify rows or use the stamp/insert approach to insert new content.
+Either way, the state of the preprocessed material is changed, so if we wanted to also produce a TeX output for a PDF version from the same source, we would have to either base *that* transformation on the HTML output or else recompute the entire input up to a certain stage anew.
+Using realms, one can essentially freeze the result of one set of transforms in realm `A`, copy whatever data is needed to a new realm `B`, and then apply a new set of transforms exclusively on rows belonging to `B`.
+Later, a derivation from the unaltered realm `A` may be applied to obtain another reansformation, `C`.

+# Parts of Documents

+## Vectorial Line Number (VNR)

+> Line numbers as vectors; see project overview and Hollerith / Hollerith Codec docs.

+## Source (SRC)

+> All source files get a numerical index and a path.
+As line numbers (and, by extension, vectorial line
+> numbers (VNRs)) are only locally valid, meaningful and unique (that is, within a given file), VNRs have to
+> be extended by source IDs for global use.

+## Layer (LYR)

+Having established that line numbers have to be combined with source IDs (SRCs) to make them globally unique, we now observe that—apart from uniqueness—another indispensable property—namely, relative ordering in the target document—cannot be achieved with `(SRC,VNR)` vectors.
+The only ordering that `(SRC,VNR)` vectors support for any two given documents `a`, `b` is `(a`<sub>`1`</sub>` ... a`<sub>`n`</sub>`)(b)`<sub>`1`</sub>` ... b`<sub>`m` (and the reverse arrangement where `b` comes first), i.e. concatenation.

+## Deck (DCK)

+Apart from the more obvious parts of paper-based and digital documents such as chapters, sections and paragraphs, there are also the less obvious but equally important and, crucially, mandatorily arranged 'functional' parts.

+For example, a book may have a title page, a CIP notice, a preface, a table of contents, a main part, an index and so on, all of which should appear in a fixed order.
+Some of these have fixed lengths, such as the single page that shows cataloging data and the publisher's copyright notice; others, like the index, the TOC and the table of figures wax and wane as the document is getting read and processed line by line.

+As for digital documents, HTML pages have, inter alia, a preparatory part demarcated by `<head> ... </head>` tags, and a main part demarcated by `<body> ... </body>` tags.
+Likewise, in a LaTeX source file, some commands like `\\usepackage{xy}` and `\\newcommand{uvw}{...}` may only appear in the document preamble; once the preamble has been closed with `\\begin{document}`, such preparatory commands are no longer allowed.

+In all three cases, it is often convenient to allow authors to declare resources needed for a particular part of the project at the point where, when and if that part comes up for processing.

+With decks, it is possible to stipulate that a given portion of the source should be prepended or appended to a designated target area of the target.

+## DataMill Primary Key

+`( RLM, DCK, LYR, SRC, VNR)`